MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 1. On your Hyper-V server, from the **Actions** pane, select **Import Virtual Machine**.
 This starts a wizard.
 Go through the steps of the wizard.
 Accept the defaults except on the following:

-    1. On the **Locate Folder** page, point to the folder that has the VHD (folder name is AzureMigrateApplianceHCI_v25.24.02.07) that you downloaded on your Azure Local machine.
+    1. On the **Locate Folder** page, point to the folder that has the VHD (folder name is AzureMigrateAppliance.zip) that you downloaded on your Azure Local machine.
     1. On the **Connect Network** page, select a switch from the dropdown list for **Connection**.
 Create a VM using the VHD you downloaded, then start and sign into the VM.
 Make sure the VM has access to the internet.
     1. Finally review the settings and select **Finish**.